Conservation Action by NSWBA

 There is a pressing need to know much more about native birds occurring in NSW and the ACT in terms of such basic questions as where are they to be found now and what are their present needs.
-The work of the NSW Bird Atlassers Inc is of prime importance here.
-Where conservation issues involve bird habitat, the NSWBA undertakes a role lobbying the relevant authorities be it council, state or federal government or industry, mostly by writing letters on the subject or by joining with other organisations, pushing for a balanced and considered approach to the issue.
+The work of the NSW Bird Atlassers Inc. is of prime importance here.
+Where conservation issues involve bird habitat, the NSWBA undertakes a role lobbying the relevant authorities be it a local council, state or federal governments or industry, mostly by presenting submissions, writing letters on the subject or by joining the push, with other organisations, for a balanced and considered approach to the issue.

-Should any member become aware of an issue proposing to threaten an ecosystem of importance to existing bird welfare, they can email to our Conservation Officer Jane Paul firstname.lastname@example.org.
+Should any member become aware of an issue proposing to threaten an ecosystem of importance to existing bird welfare, they can email details to our Conservation Officer Jane Paul firstname.lastname@example.org.
 You may even wish to offer further input or support.